apache/opendal/website/docs/vision.md

 ## Use Cases

-Who are the *users* of opendal?
-How would they use opendal?
+Who are typical OpenDAL *users*?
+How would they use OpenDAL?

 ### Infrastructure Builders